The Participation Paradox: How To Survive It. How To Prosper From It

 Obviously it would have spoken most powerfully and immediately to those for whom cancer was a very personal issue.
 And to those with a passion for cycling.
 But the marketing programme around the event ensured that its impact was felt far beyond these communities of interest.

-The purpose of marketing is not merely to secure the attention, participation and purchases of the fans alone.
+What matters most The purpose of marketing is not merely to secure the attention, participation and purchases of the fans alone.
 Brands depend on retaining and attracting legions of buyers who don’t know our brand well, and don’t buy it very often.

 Participation and interaction give us new and exciting creative material.
 But while participation can undoubtedly can bring our ideas to life in new, vivid, and exciting ways, the participation of a relatively small number of fans cannot be an end it itself.